axiom-data-science/portal-docs/DataMap.rst

 Biological Observations
 """""""""""""""""""""""

+**These features and more will be explored more thoroughly in upcoming updates to this documentation.**

 Data from most research-based biological observations are aggregated into hexagonal bins to visually summarize data over a large spatial area when the map is zoomed out.
 This means that data from more than one location or observation may be displayed within a hexagon.
 The color of the hexagon represents the average value of the select data parameter within that hexagon.
 For example, if count or abundance is the selected parameter, then the hexagon color will reflect the average count of all individuals or observations within that bin.

 To view a summary of all the observation data contain within a hexagon, hover over the hexagon.
 A window will appear showing the summary of all observations by parameter.
 Additionally, the time range for which those values were measured will be shown.
 If you click on the hexagon, a data display window will appear showing a histogram chart summarizing the data.
 The number of locations or observations aggregated within that hexagon will appear below the parameter name in the data display chart.